yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 // maxSize: determines the maximum size of the returned Texture2D in pixels.
 Larger thumbnails will be down-scaled.
 If untouched, its value will be set to SystemInfo.maxTextureSize.
 It is recommended to set a proper maxSize for better performance
 // captureTimeInSeconds: determines the frame of the video that the thumbnail is captured from.
 If untouched, OS will decide this value
+// markTextureNonReadable: see LoadImageAtPath
+// generateMipmaps: see LoadImageAtPath
-// markTextureNonReadable: see LoadImageAtPath Texture2D NativeGallery.GetVideoThumbnail( string videoPath, int maxSize = -1, double captureTimeInSeconds = -1.0, bool markTextureNonReadable = true, bool generateMipmaps = true, bool linearColorSpace = false );
+// linearColorSpace: see LoadImageAtPath
+Texture2D NativeGallery.GetVideoThumbnail( string videoPath, int maxSize = -1, double captureTimeInSeconds = -1.0, bool markTextureNonReadable = true, bool generateMipmaps = true, bool linearColorSpace = false );
 async Task<Texture2D> NativeGallery.GetVideoThumbnailAsync( string videoPath, int maxSize = -1, double captureTimeInSeconds = -1.0, bool markTextureNonReadable = true, bool generateMipmaps = true, bool linearColorSpace = false );